bmckenzie93/asynchronous-javascript/README.md

   After that I use .onLoad to do what I want with the data that I recieve, in this case I output it into the DOM and have it go away after 2 seconds just for fun.
 Next I will work with a JSON file.

   When working with a JSON file the procedure was basically the same except I had to parse the response into an object before being able to use it how I wanted to( display it in the dom).

+  When working with an array of json objects I needed to parse the json string into objects then iterate through each of them with a forEach method before displaying all of them to the dom.
+I'm getting the hang of this stuff!!!!
 }